-Schema can also help you get featured in other types of rich media, such as voice search and image search.
-With over half of all searches now being conducted on mobile devices, it’s more important than ever to make sure your site is optimized for voice search.
-And with image search becoming increasingly popular, optimizing your images for schema can help you get more traffic from that channel as well.
+Schema can also help you get featured in other types of rich media, such as voice and image searches.
+With over half of all searches now being conducted on mobile devices, ensuring your site is optimized for voice search is more important than ever.
+And with image search becoming increasingly popular, optimizing your images for schema can also help you get more traffic from that channel.

-Schema is a code (often referred to as “structured data”) that you can add to your website to give search engines more information about your content.
-This code is usually added in the form of HTML tags, which are then read by search engine bots when they crawl your site.
+Schema is a code (often called “structured data”) that you can add to your website to give search engines more information about your content.
+This code is usually added as HTML tags, which are then read by search engine bots when they crawl your site.

-Schema can be used to mark up different types of data on your website, such as events, products, reviews, and more.
+Schema can mark up different data types on your website, such as events, products, reviews, and more.
 This code is then read by search engines when they crawl your website, and it can help them display your content in search results in a more useful way.

 For example, let’s say you have a recipe on your website for chocolate chip cookies.
 By adding schema code to this recipe, you can tell search engines that it is, in fact, a recipe for chocolate chip cookies.
 This may seem like a small thing, but it’s actually quite important.